Endgegner/RimWorld-Mod-Advanced-Parka-German-Deutsch/README.md

 # RimWorld-Mod-Advanced-Parka-German-Deutsch
 Deutsch Übersetzung des RimWorld-Mods Advanced Parka  (GER/DE Translation)

-Wurde bereits vom Author in den Mod inkludiert!
+Wurde bereits vom Author in den existierenden Mod eingebettet!

 # License
 - You may change, edit, modify the code and even take this whole thing as a template for your mods.